CMPLXapps/PyRC/README.md

  * Windows:

- As said before, eIRC comes Windows ready out of the box, you just need to run `eIRC.exe`.
+ As before, eIRC comes Windows ready out of the box, you just need to run `eIRC.exe`

  * Linux: